HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Results

 \subsection{Sensitivity of the GF HBT radii to the fit method}

 We conclude this section by making an observation about the points chosen in the fitting process: in fitting a computed correlation function (with strongly non-Gaussian features such as those shown in Fig. \ref{CF_PEA_comparison} at small $\vec{K}$), the distribution of points used in this fit plays a significant role.
 To illustrate this point, we consider in Fig. \ref{CF_fitrange_X} several one-dimensional fits to the $q_x$ slice of the correlation function plotted in the left, uppermost panel in Fig. \ref{CF_PEA_comparison}, for different choices of fit-range.
-Specifically, we plot the fit curves obtained using the following sets of points: \begin{enumerate} \item All $q_x$-points with $\l| q_x \r| \leq 20$ MeV \item All $q_x$-points with $\l| q_x \r| \geq 20$ MeV \item All $q_x$-points in the range shown \end{enumerate}
+Specifically, we plot the fit curves obtained using the following sets of points: \begin{enumerate} \item All $q_x$-points with $\l| q_x \r| \leq 20$ MeV\\(red, dashed curve) \item All $q_x$-points with $\l| q_x \r| \geq 20$ MeV\\(green, dash-dotted curve) \item All $q_x$-points in the range shown\\(blue, dotted curve) \end{enumerate}

 We observe that these different fits vary dramatically, depending on the range and distribution of points used.
 Fig. \ref{CF_fitrange_X} therefore illustrates the crucial point that theoretical HBT analyses which compute the correlation function must fit this function with the \emph{same} distribution of points used by experimentalists; otherwise, the HBT radii extracted from these Gaussian fits will not agree between theory and experiment even if the correlation functions have the same shape.